pulumi/pulumi/docs/mupack.md

                 type: number
                 description: The person's current age.

-All properties are variable definitions and functions are function definitions, per the earlier descriptions.
+All properties are variable definitions and methods are function definitions, per the earlier descriptions.

-Class properties are special in one important way: each property is, by default, a *primary property*.
-Although classes can have constructors, primary properties are set by the calling object initializer *before* invoking that constructor.
+Class properties are special in one important way: each property is, by default, a so-called *primary property*.
+Although classes can have constructors, they are not required to, and primary properties are set by the calling object initializer *before* invoking that constructor.
+In fact, unless the type of a property is nullable, or marked `computed: true`, a value will be *required* at initialization time.
+This reinforces Mu's data-oriented viewpoint.
-In fact, unless the type of a property is nullable, a value will be *required* at initialization time.
-As a result, data-only classes like the above `Person` class may omit a constructor altogether.
-A constructor can, however, run afterwards to initialize more complex properties, possibly based on constructor arguments.
-Properties that will be initialized in this manner can be marked `computed: true` so that callers need not manually initialize them.

-#### Subtyping
+In pseudo-code, it is as though constructing a `Person` object is done as thus:

+    new Person {
+        firstName: "Alexander",
+        lastName:  "Hamilton",
+        age:       47,
+    };

+This is in contrast to a constructor, and/or even a hybrid between the two approaches, again in pseudo-code:

+    new Person("Alexander", "Hamilton", 47);

+    new Person(47) {
+        firstName: "Alexander",
+        lastName:  "Hamilton",
+    };

+A type with only primary properties and no constructor is called *conjurable*.
+A type with no properties and no constructor -- only functions -- is called *pure* (similar to an interface in many languages).
+Both enjoy certain benefits that will become apparent later, when we discuss dynamicism and structural conversions (like duck typing).

+TODO: should

+### Subclassing

-Classes may subtype other record type using the `base:` element.
+Classes may subclass other types using `extends`.

 For example, imagine we want an `Employee` which is a special kind of `Person`:

     Employee:
         description: An employee person.
-        base: Person
+        extends: Person
         properties:
             company:
                 type: string